 Hey, I’m Tatiana, a German-Brazilian living in Berlin & the author behind The Happy Jetlagger.
 I’ve been writing about my travels since 2014.
 In addition to my job as a flight attendant, this blog is my passion project!

 Santa Catalina: The trendiest neighborhood of Palma de Mallorca

 Sure, it’s no longer a secret that Santa Catalina became a hotspot in the last few years – the main street is filled with scandinavian real estate offices selling apartments in the area for tremendous prices to their fellow countrymen – but it still has this laid-back mediterranean flair mixed with modern bars and innovative restaurants.

-And when it gets dark, Santa Catalina turns into a nightlife hotspot!
-Don’t worry about drunk tourists on pub crawls – this is where the LOCALS go to have a good time!
-You will find a broad selection on restaurants, bars and clubs here – all very cozy and different from the usual tourist areas.
+And when it gets dark, Santa Catalina turns into the nightlife hotspot of Palma de Mallorca!
+Don’t worry about drunk tourists on pub crawls: This is where the locals go to have a good time!
+You will find a broad selection on restaurants, bars and clubs here, all very different from the usual tourist traps.

-By day, you take the opportunity and explore the area by foot: Until a few years ago, Santa Catalina was a rather neglected part of town, dark streets, abandoned houses – but somehow almost all houses were restored and now there are parts where it’s like the calm mallorquin village it was decades ago before tourism hit the island.
+By day, you take the opportunity and explore the area by foot: Until a few years ago, Santa Catalina was a rather neglected part of town, dark streets, abandoned houses.
+Almost all houses were restored and now there are parts where it’s like the calm mallorquin village it was decades ago before tourism hit the island.

 Wander around the small curvy streets and get lost in the quiet village!
 You won’t believe you are less than a 20 minute walk away from the busy cathedral!